Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 It's a project based on microservices, in which two types are distinguished:

-- **Capabilites**: They are in charge of carrying out certain common actions for the business logic.
+- **Capabilities**: They are in charge of carrying out certain common actions for the business logic.
 I.e.: Collect information from SD-WAN routers

   For example: Collect information from SD-WAN routers.